appsbakery/docushin/README.md

 Mount engine in your application `config/routes.rb`

-    mount Docushin::Engine, :at => "doc"
+    mount Docushin::Engine, :at => "docushin"

-You can specify, the name of the route you want Docushin to be mountet at, just change "doc" to your desired destination.
+You can specify, the name of the route you want Docushin to be mountet at, just change "docushin" to your desired destination.
+It creates a resource on "yousitename/docushin/routes".

 ## Contributing